dbarshop/11ty-to-compute/source/about.md

       <div class="about">
         <h2>Alanna Gonzalez</h2>
         <p class="title">Co-Founder</p>
         <p>I’m Alanna, the friend who double checks your email before you click send.
-I’ve spent most of my career in HR adjacent roles and all of my career wondering where people get the audacity.
-As much as I’ve tried to avoid being a careerist, I’ve gathered many tips and tricks along the way.
-I’m constantly redefining what success looks like for me and the biggest advocate for using up all your PTO.
-A reluctant corporate baddie, who is sometimes, often a corporate saddie too. </p>
+I’ve spent most of my career in HR-adjacent roles and all of my career wondering where people get the audacity.</p>
+        <p>As much as I’ve tried to avoid being a careerist, I’ve gathered many tips and tricks along the way.
+I’m constantly redefining what success looks like for me,  and I'm the biggest advocate for using up all your PTO.
+A reluctant professional baddie, who is sometimes, often, a professional saddie too. </p>
       </div>
     </div>
   </div>